How I Use St. Patrick’s Day to Drive Real Website Traffic

 Why Market Your Business on St. Patrick’s Day?

-Americans spend over $6.9 billion celebrating St. Patrick’s Day each year.
+Americans spend over $7.2 billion celebrating St. Patrick’s Day each year, according to NRF data for 2024.
 That’s a lot of green beer and shamrock merchandise.
-But this holiday isn’t just about luck and leprechauns.

 You don’t need a massive marketing budget or a huge team to make an impact.
 You can try any of the strategies I’m about to share with just a bit of creativity and the right tools.